 If you have believe you have varicose veins, then go to the doctor.
 Your doctor will examine your legs and look at your veins while you are sitting and also standing.
 They will ask you about any pain, swelling, or symptoms that your are having.

 Your doctor will probably do an ultrasound to check your blood flow.
 This test uses high frequency sound waves to look at the vein.
 The doctor holds a wand, which emits the sound waves, next to your skin.
 The ultrasound gives a picture of the blood that is flowing in your veins.

 Your doctor may also do a venogram to assess your veins.
 During this test, your doctor injects a dye into your legs and then takes X-rays of the area.
 The dye appears on the X-rays and then your doctor can how your blood is flowing.
 If your blood is flowing backward, then your doctor knows you have damaged veins.
-Additionally, tests such as ultrasounds or venograms are helpful if you doctor is looking for another reason for the swelling in your legs, such as a blood clot.
+Additionally, tests such as ultrasounds are helpful if you doctor is looking for another reason for the swelling in your legs, such as a blood clot.